 Organisational change is a slippery concept.
 Its meaning tends to metamorphose leading to confusion as the different types of change are confused together.
 People – senior managers and others in a company – may expect strange things from change agents, change managers and change leaders when the boundary between one type of change into another is crossed.

-Evolutionary change management – The commonest change experienced by organisations by far is evolutionary change.
+Evolutionary change management – The commonest types of change management experienced by organisations by far is evolutionary change.
 Evolutionary change has been around since organisations of people formed.
 It is called evolutionary change, because it arises through the process of natural selection: it is inevitable when small variations in performance, tiny adjustments or shifts in response by people and groups occur in a changing environment.
 Some results from this type of change will be random and insignificant; some tend to accumulate as a continuous series of often minute impacts that alter what people do, how organisations respond, and with whom, in a gradual manner.
 As with biological evolution, most changes are too small to notice, though when reflected on later, the distance travelled may be remarkable.

 Revolutionary change management – A second type of change is revolutionary change.
 Revolutionary change has also been around for a long time, and it is usually experienced when organisations have change forced on them by external forces – sometimes welcome, mostly not.
 This type of change is typically accompanied by large power shifts, and on occasion the impact may be cataclysmic.

-Directed change management – The third type of change is called ‘directed’ or ‘planned’ change.
+Directed change management – The third types of change management is called ‘directed’ or ‘planned’ change.
 Directed change was uncommon in the early part of the 20th century, but it has become increasingly common in organisations over the past 80 years, and its incidence, despite its complexity and relative lack of success is rising steeply.
 It is called ‘directed’, ‘planned’, or ‘managed’ change because it is designed to achieve a specific purpose.
 Making this type of change happen involves moving the management and work force and the organisational culture into alignment with the strategies, structure, processes and systems to achieve the desired state (vision).